Regular polytope: Higher-dimensional polytopes

-In five and more dimensions, there are exactly three regular polytopes, which correspond to the tetrahedron, cube and octahedron: these are the regular simplices, measure polytopes and cross polytopes.
-Descriptions of these may be found in the list of regular polytopes.
 Also of interest are the star regular 4-polytopes, partially discovered by Schläfli.
 By the end of the 19th century, mathematicians such as Arthur Cayley and Ludwig Schläfli had developed the theory of regular polytopes in four and higher dimensions, such as the tesseract and the 24-cell.

-The latter are difficult (though not impossible) to visualise, but still retain the aesthetically pleasing symmetry of their lower-dimensional cousins.
+The latter are difficult (though not impossible) to visualise through a process of dimensional analogy, since they retain the familiar symmetry of their lower-dimensional analogues.
 The tesseract contains 8 cubical cells.
 It consists of two cubes in parallel hyperplanes with corresponding vertices cross-connected in such a way that the 8 cross-edges are equal in length and orthogonal to the 12+12 edges situated on each cube.
 The corresponding faces of the two cubes are connected to form the remaining 6 cubical faces of the tesseract.
 The 24-cell can be derived from the tesseract by joining the 8 vertices of each of its cubical faces to an additional vertex to form the four-dimensional analogue of a pyramid.
 Both figures, as well as other 4-dimensional figures, can be directly visualised and depicted using 4-dimensional stereographs.

 Harder still to imagine are the more modern abstract regular polytopes such as the 57-cell or the 11-cell.
-From the mathematical point of view, however, these objects have the same aesthetic qualities as their more familiar two and three-dimensional relatives.
+From the mathematical point of view, however, these objects possess the same aesthetic qualities as their more familiar two and three-dimensional relatives.

+In five and more dimensions, there are exactly three finite regular polytopes, which correspond to the tetrahedron, cube and octahedron: these are the regular simplices, measure polytopes and cross polytopes.
+Descriptions of these may be found in the list of regular polytopes.

+Elements and symmetry groups

 At the start of the 20th century, the definition of a regular polytope was as follows.